Community attitudes survey 2019: What is responsible gambling?

 More than two-thirds agree responsible gambling means keeping gambling in balance with other activities.
 More than half agree it means only gambling for pleasure and entertainment.

 Around one in eight thinks responsible gambling means only gambling when you feel lucky or only gambling using tips from experts.
-Almost one in 10 thinks it means only gambling using poker machines with the highest payout.
+Around one in 13 thinks it means only gambling using poker machines with the highest payout.

 Gambling responsibly means gambling how often?

-About two-fifths (40.6 per cent) of Victorians believe you can gamble as often as you like as long as you don’t go over your time and money limits.
-Young Victorians aged 18 to 34 (30.9 per cent) are less likely to agree with this.
+Almost half (46.4 per cent) of Victorians believe you can gamble as often as you like as long as you don’t go over your time and money limits.
+Young Victorians aged 18–34 are less likely to agree with this (39 per cent).

 Gambling responsibly means spending how much money?

-About two-thirds (65.4 per cent) of people aged 55 and over believe responsible gambling means spending one per cent or less of annual income on gambling, while more than half of those aged 18 to 54 believe this to be the case.
+Around two-thirds (66.1 per cent) of people aged 35–54 believe responsible gambling means spending one per cent or less of annual income on gambling, while less than half (47.2 per cent) of those aged 18–34 believe this to be the case.

-Men and people aged 18 to 34 are less likely to believe responsible gambling means spending $10 or less a week on gambling.
+Men and people aged 18–34 are less likely to believe responsible gambling means spending $10 or less a week on gambling.

 The Foundation’s gambling calculator enables people to calculate how much time and money they spend on gambling per year, and how this compares to other Australians.